apache/cloudstack-documentation/source/adminguide/storage.rst

 Service Offering
 ~~~~~~~~~~~~~~~~
 There are two global settings that control what should be the minimum RAM size and minimum
-CPU count for the Shared FileSystem VM : 'sharedfsvm.min.cpu.count' and 'sharedfsvm.min.ram.size`.
+CPU count for the Shared FileSystem Instance : 'sharedfsvm.min.cpu.count' and 'sharedfsvm.min.ram.size`.
 Only those offerings which meet these settings and have HA enabled are shown in the create form.

 Shared FileSystem Data Volume
 ~~~~~~~~~~~~~~~~~~~~~~
 The data volume is also visible to the users.
 It is recommended to use the Shared FileSystem UI/API to manage the data but users or admin can perform actions directly on the data volume or the root volume as well if they wish.
-Attaching and detaching a disk is not allowed on a Shared FileSystem VM.
+Attaching and detaching a disk is not allowed on a Shared FileSystem Instance.

 .. |AttachDiskButton.png| image:: /_static/images/attach-disk-icon.png
    :alt: Attach Disk Button.